iric-soft/km/km/tools/README.rst

 * Query: Name of the target sequence examined
 * Type: Type of mutation found (Insertion, Deletion or Substitution).
 A Reference type used to identify path without mutation
 * Variant name: A description of the modification in the format start_position:deleted_bases/inserted_bases:end_position
-* Ratio: Estimated ratio for the mutated allele represented by this path
+* `rVAF`_: Estimated reference Variant Alelle Frequencies for the mutated allele represented by this path.
 * Expression: Estimated expression level for the mutated allele (coverage)
 * Min_coverage: Min k-mer count of all k-mers in the path
 * Start_offset: Starting position of sequences.
 Usefull for cluster quantification method (see Info column).